massung/scala-rss/README.md

-# Ku - an RSS Aggregator in Scala
+# RSS Aggregator in Scala

-Ku is built using the following libraries:
+Built using the following libraries:

 * ScalaFX
 * Monix